johnnycyberseed/ibm-zk/pages/ISPF___Jump Command.md

+- Command syntax for transitioning immediately to a panel -
 - `=3.4` — Data Set List Utility
 - `=13.14.ST` — SDSF Status Panel (for viewing [[JES]] execution of [[JCL]] results) -